Lotti Brown header

 2025 nature journal pageStarting 2025 in my nature journal

-I felt like I should do a special 2025 page for my nature journal to mark the start of the year, so I did a floral '2025' lettered title and then just sat quietly and thought about what nature journaling means to me and what sorts of things I wanted to explore in my nature journaling for 2025 - kind of setting my intentions for my nature journaling year - so that's what this page is about...
+I felt like I should do a special 2025 page for my nature journal to mark the start of the year, so I did a floral '2025' lettered title and then just sat quietly and thought about what nature journaling means to me and what sorts of things I wanted to explore in my nature journaling for 2025 - kind of setting my intentions for my nature journaling year - so that's what this page (photo above) is about...

 Dawn chorus nature journal pageDawn chorus nature journal page